useryinku/PowerPulse/DEPLOYMENT.md

 # PowerPulse Deployment Guide

+## ✅ Build Status: Ready for Deployment

+Your React application has been successfully configured and tested for deployment on GitHub Pages.
+All ESLint errors have been resolved and the build compiles successfully.

 ## GitHub Pages Deployment

 Your React application is now configured for deployment on GitHub Pages.
 Here are the deployment options: